Gaius-Augustus/BRAKER/README.md

 BRAKER produces several important output files in the working directory.

-- braker.gtf: This file may contain different contents depending on how you called BRAKER
+- braker.gtf: Final gene set of BRAKER.
+This file may contain different contents depending on how you called BRAKER
-    * in ETPmode: Final gene set of BRAKER consisting of genes predicted by AUGUSTUS and GeneMark-ETP+ that were combined by TSEBRA.
+    * in ETPmode: Final gene set of BRAKER consisting of genes predicted by AUGUSTUS and GeneMark-ETP+ that were combined and filtered by TSEBRA.

     * otherwise: Union of augustus.hints.gtf and reliable GeneMark-EX predictions (genes fully supported by external evidence).
 In `--esmode`, this is the union of augustus.ab_initio.gtf and all GeneMark-ES genes.
 Thus, this set is generally more sensitive (more genes correctly predicted) and can be less specific (more false-positive predictions can be present).
-This output is not necessarily better than augustus.hints.gtf, and it is not recommended to use it if BRAKER wasn't run in ETPmode.
+This output is not necessarily better than augustus.hints.gtf, and it is not recommended to use it if BRAKER was run in ESmode.

 -   augustus.hints.gtf: Genes predicted by AUGUSTUS with hints from given extrinsic evidence.
 This file will be missing if BRAKER was run with the option `--esmode`.
 Final output of BRAKER in ETmode and EPmode.